yeoman/generator-webapp/docs/recipes/gh-pages.md

 ### References

 - See [gulp-subtree](https://github.com/Snugug/gulp-subtree) for details on changing the branch and commit message.
-- See [GitHub Pages documentation](https://help.github.com/categories/20/articles) for features such as custom domainss.
+- See [GitHub Pages documentation](https://help.github.com/categories/20/articles) for features such as custom domains.